 RMSF started in 2001, when Marc W and Terry G asked the owner of the Loading Dock bar if they could gather local rubber men and form a club.
 A poster was made, the bar was made available during a week night when it was normally closed.
 And the men came.

 The group adopted the name Rubbermen of San Francisco Bay and a tire as our logo.
-The group began to host a wide-ranging number of events from bar nights to gathering to wear rubber out the restaurants.
+The group began to host a wide-ranging number of events from bar nights to gathering to wear rubber out in restaurants.
 In the first year, the club hosted a play night at the fetish retailer, Mr. S Leather and 80 men in rubber turned up.

 RMSF has continued to host bar nights every Dore and Folsom and at various time throughout the year.